Mentmore Towers: "At risk" condition

 The house needs urgent work on the roof and chimneys.
 There is concern that weather will penetrate to the interiors, considered among the finest examples of Victorian design and craftsmanship in Britain.
-Historic England (previously English Heritage) has placed Mentmore Towers on the Heritage at Risk Register, listing it in "poor" condition with "immediate risk of further rapid deterioration or loss of fabric", explaining that "the service wing roof is in very poor condition and the deterioration of the main house is accelerating with areas of water ingress into the main hall and adjacent reception rooms".
+Historic England has placed Mentmore Towers on the Heritage at Risk Register, listing it in "poor" condition with "immediate risk of further rapid deterioration or loss of fabric", explaining that "the service wing roof is in very poor condition and the deterioration of the main house is accelerating with areas of water ingress into the main hall and adjacent reception rooms".
 By 2022, the need for restoration was classified as priority A (up from priority B in 2016–2021).
 The report states "immediate risk of further rapid deterioration or loss of fabric: no solution agreed' in spite of a restoration plan that had been previously completed".

 On 3 May 2024, Thames Valley Police posted on their Facebook page that they had responded the previous night to a report of two people breaking into Mentmore Towers, which had become a regular occurrence.
-Officers have been curbing this and responding swiftly to apprehend those involved.
+Officers had been curbing this and responding swiftly to apprehend those involved.